ZhengmingHu/SPLASH-3-RISCV/README.md

 source files in the first place.
 On Ubuntu and similar systems, you can install the `m4` and `ivtools-dev` packages.

+If you are wanting to use a cross-compile toolchain, set the `TOOLCHAIN_PREFIX` environment variable to the prefix required to find the cross-compile tools, e.g. `${TOOLCHAIN_PREFIX}gcc` should be found for a cross-compiling `gcc`.

 Some benchmarks expect their inputs to be at very specific paths relative to the working directory, so it is recommended to change the working directory to the benchmark folder before executing it.